Phone-GWP-group

 At best, customers have to wait for the goods (potentially losing any prospect of repeat business).
 At worst, it leads to cancelled orders.

 If your packaging is slow and difficult to pack, that can also delay shipping orders.
-It can also lead to increased staff costs and inability to cope should sales dramatically exceed expectations.
+It can also lead to increased staff costs and an inability to cope should sales dramatically exceed expectations.
 Lack of staff training can also result in the use of incorrect packaging.

 Reduce packing times